A NSW Government website

 • Hide it inside menus or page content.

-• Redirect users to content that could be confusing or draw attention.
+• Send users to content that is confusing or likely to draw attention.

 • Rely on JavaScript alone for core functionality.